 Keywords: graph machine learning, node classification

 Abstract: One of the most challenging problems in graph machine learning is generalizing across graphs with diverse properties.
-Graph neural networks (GNNs) face fundamental limitations as they require training on labeled nodes for each individual graph.
+Graph neural networks (GNNs) face a fundamental limitation: they require separate training for each new graph, preventing universal generalization across diverse graph datasets.
 A critical challenge facing GNNs lies in their reliance on labeled training data for each individual graph, a requirement that hinders the capacity for universal node classification due to the heterogeneity inherent in graphs --- differences in homophily levels, community structures, and feature distributions across datasets.
 Inspired by the success of large language models (LLMs) that achieve in-context learning through massive-scale pre-training on diverse datasets, we introduce NodePFN.
 This universal node classification method generalizes to arbitrary graphs without graph-specific training.
 NodePFN learns posterior predictive distributions (PPDs) by training only on thousands of synthetic graphs generated from carefully designed priors.
 Our synthetic graph generation covers real-world graphs through the use of random networks with controllable homophily levels and structural causal models for complex feature-label relationships.
 We develop a dual-branch architecture combining context-query attention mechanisms with local message passing to enable graph-aware in-context learning.
 Extensive evaluation on 23 benchmarks demonstrates that a single pre-trained NodePFN achieves 71.27% average accuracy.
 These results validate that universal graph learning patterns can be effectively learned from synthetic priors, establishing a new paradigm for generalization in node classification.

 Primary Area: learning on graphs and other geometries & topologies